ThoughtWorksInc/coracle/README.md

 A container can be started like this:

-    docker run -d --name coracle --link mongo:mongo -p 7000:7000 dcent/coracle
+    docker run -d --name coracle --env-file=<path to env file>/coracle.env --link coracle-mongo:mongo -p 7000:7000 dcent/coracle

-Note this assumes that you have a mongo container running with the name 'mongo'.
+Note this assumes that you have a mongo container running with the name 'coracle-mongo'.

 ----------------------